 - Tourism.
 Air service facilitates the arrival of larger numbers of tourists to a region or country.
 This includes business as well as leisure tourists.
 The spending of these tourists can support a wide range of tourism-related businesses: hotels, restaurants, theatres, car rentals, etc. Of course, air service also facilitates outbound tourism, which can be viewed as reducing the amount of money spent in an economy.
 However, even outbound tourism involves spending in the home economy, on travel agents, taxis, etc. In any case, it is not necessarily the case that money spent by tourists flying abroad would be spent on tourism at home if there were no air service. - Trade in Goods and Services.
-Whereas air cargo accounts for 1% of Ireland's exports by volume, it accounts for over 35% of exports by value, reflecting generally higher value goods often times perishable or time-critical.9 Both the trade of goods and the trade of services are facilitated by passenger air services.
+Whereas air cargo accounts for 1% of Ireland's exports by volume, it accounts for over 35% of exports by value, reflecting generally higher value goods often times perishable or time-critical.10 Both the trade of goods and the trade of services are facilitated by passenger air services.
 Face-to-face meetings play a crucial role in making sales and delivering services and support.
 The ability to be at a client's side rapidly and cost-effectively is important to many industries.
 Much of the time, these functions cannot be replaced by teleconferencing or other forms of communication.
-A study in the UK found that a 10% increase in seat capacity increased goods exports by 3.3% and goods imports by 1.7%.10

-Air transport connects businesses to a wide range of global markets, providing a significantly larger customer base for their products than would be accessible otherwise.
-It is particularly important for high-tech and knowledge-based sectors, and suppliers of time-sensitive goods.
+A study in the UK found that a 10% increase in seat capacity increased goods exports by 3.3% and goods imports by 1.7%.11 - Air transport connects businesses to a wide range of global markets, providing a significantly larger customer base for their products than would be accessible otherwise.
+It is particularly important for high-tech and knowledge-based sectors, and suppliers of time-sensitive goods. - Investment.
+Air connectivity is important in attracting international business headquarters and foreign investment into a country.
+A key factor many companies take into account when making decisions about the location of offices, manufacturing plants or warehouses is proximity of an international airport.
+A study by IATA of 625 businesses in five countries (including China and the United States) found that 25% of the sales of the surveyed businesses were dependent on good air transport links.
+Further, 30% of Chinese firms reported that they had changed investment decisions because of constraints on air services.
+12 Another study found that a 10% increase in supply of intercontinental air service was associated with a 4% increase in the number of large firm headquarters located in the corresponding urban area.
+13 Ireland's island status makes air connectivity even more critical.

-9 Source: Irish Exporters Association.
+10 Source: Irish Exporters Association.

-10 PWC (2013), "Econometric Analysis to Develop Evidence on the Links Between Aviation and the Economy", Report for the UK Airports Commission, December 2013.
+11 PWC (2013), "Econometric Analysis to Develop Evidence on the Links Between Aviation and the Economy", Report for the UK Airports Commission, December 2013.